open-scientific/MFMP-THOR/README.md

 ![image](./assets/schematic-change.png)

 What value does this component add to the system?
 The heat will add higher vibrational energy since that is what defines heat.
-So the incoming atoms will collect this radiation and move faster.
+So the incoming atoms will collect this radiation and move faster, more speed more collisions? particle accelarator.
 Some elements may change phases which may bring endothermic or exothermic chemical reactions.

 There is the claim of cooling in the centre of the reactor, could this be the endothermic chemical reaction, ?hydrogen steam reforming, partial oxidisation with a nickel catalyst 316L grade steel?
 (Need to better understand what Bob said).